-On this website, you will have access to food inspection reports for retail food establishments (primarily grocery and convenience stores), for all active establishments inspected by MDARD.
-Inspection reports will only be available from September 2011 forward.
+On this website, you can access historical food inspection reports from September 2011 to 2014 for retail food establishments (primarily grocery and convenience stores) active and inspected by MDARD during this time period.

 Violations are items that, if not addressed, may lead to foodborne illness, food contamination or an environmental health hazard.
-More severe violations that are not corrected during a routine inspection may require a follow-up inspection within ten days or less.
+More severe violations that are not corrected during a routine inspection may require a follow-up inspection within ten days.

 Some violations are identified as less severe, but still need to be addressed by the establishment.
 These types of violations include items such as dirty floors or lack of hair restraints.

 Restaurants are inspected by Michigan’s 45 local health agencies, and reports for these are not included on this site.
-However, some of these agencies make these report available online on their county websites.
+However, some of these agencies make these reports available on their county websites.